Add to your Claude Code skills

 pip install datachain

-To add the agent knowledge layer and code generation skill:
+To add the agent skill (Knowledge Base + code generation):

-datachain skill install --target claude # also: --target cursor, --target codex
+datachain skill install --target claude # also: cursor, codex, copilot, pi

 Task: find dogs in S3 similar to a reference image, filtered by breed, mask availability, and image dimensions.